laurentiupop/polit-test/README.md

 - for list of MEPs : http://polit.test/api/persons
 - for specific MEP by id : http://polit.test/api/person/<id>

-Task1 and 2 and 3 - to run task1 use php bin/console app:import-meps
+Task1 and 2 and 3 - use in command line: php bin/console app:import-meps

-for 4 I user: php bin/console messenger:consume async -vv (but is not finished)
+For 4 I user: php bin/console messenger:consume async -vv (but is not finished)